bentoml/OpenLLM/ADDING_NEW_MODEL.md

 Once you have completed the checklist above, raise a PR and the OpenLLMs maintainer will review it ASAP.
 Once the PR is merged, you should be able to see your model in the next release! 🎉 🎊

-### Updating README.md

-After a model is added, just ping OpenLLM's maintainers to update the README.md file with the new model.